mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 ###Packages
 It can be defined as a set of packets files that implement a certain additional feature for documents written in LaTeX.
-Some packages now come as the basic distribution of LaTeX, others can be found separately, because all the time new packages are created by users worldwide.
+Some packages now come as the basic distribution of LaTeX.
+Others can be found separately because all the time new packages are created by users worldwide.
 These packages are inserted in the preamble using the command `\ usepackage [optional] {package}`

 The main packages are: